phoenixframework/phoenix/H_ecto_models.md

 . . .
 end
 ```
 Because we declared a relationship in `HelloPhoenix.User`, `%User{}` will now contain a videos property which starts out as an unloaded relationship.
 In order to properly display it in `render`, we'll need to tell Ecto to preload the field.
-Note that `Repo.preload/2` is smart enough to work on just one model or collection of them.
+Note that `Repo.preload/2` is smart enough to work on just one model or a collection of them.

 ### Working with Callback Hooks

-Continuing with our video sharing app example, many web applications require moderation for user submitted content.
+Continuing with our video sharing app example, it requires moderation for user submitted content just like many other web applications.
 Our Video model has an `approved_at` field to signify that a moderator has approved the video.
 The question is, what happens if the user edits the video?
 Ideally, we'd like to be able to "null out" a video's `approved_at` field when this happens.
 Fortunately, Ecto provides us with a handful of life-cycle callbacks to achieve this.

 We will instruct Ecto to use the `before_update` hook in `web/models/video.ex` like so: